Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution

 where $(Z_*, Y_*)$ is an i.i.d. copy of $(Z_1,Y_1)$ from the regression model \eqref{def:lin_reg_model} and $\Ep_{(Z_*, Y_*)}[\cdot]$ is the expectation with respect to $(Z_*, Y_*)$.

 We present a technical assumption that specializes in the overparameterization setting.
-Let $\Pi_\Sigma^{\perp}$ be a projection operator onto a linear space spanned by vectors orthogonal to any eigenvector of $\Sigma$. \begin{assumption} $\mathrm{dim}(\Pi_\Sigma^\perp (\mathsf{Y}) ) > n $ holds almost surely. \end{assumption} This assumption is identical to Assumption 1 in \cite{bartlett2020benign} and is intended to deal with cases where there are no degeneracies, such as perfect dependence among the variables.
+Let $\Pi_\Sigma^{\perp}$ be a projection operator onto a linear space spanned by vectors orthogonal to any eigenvector of $\Sigma$. \begin{assumption} $\mathrm{dim}(\Pi_\Sigma^\perp (\mathsf{Y}) ) > n $ holds almost surely. \end{assumption} This assumption is identical to Assumption 1 in \citep{bartlett2020benign} and is intended to address cases where no degeneracies exist, such as the perfect {\rc collinearity} between the variables.

 With this setting, we bound the risk of the estimator for the overparameterized linear regression model.